 - One-line ADSL microfilter (not included).
 Use with a phone or fax machine. - Splitter (not included).
-Use with a one-line ADSL microfilter to share an outlet with a phone and the WiFi DSL modem router.

-Two-line ADSL microfilter with built-in splitter (included).
-Use to share an outlet with a phone and the WiFi DSL modem router.
+Use with a one-line ADSL microfilter to share an outlet with a phone and the modem router. - Two-line ADSL microfilter with built-in splitter (included).
+Use to share an outlet with a phone and the modem router.

-Cable Your D6200 WiFi DSL Modem Router
+Cable Your D6300 WiFi DSL Modem Router

-Do not stack equipment or place equipment in tight spaces, in drawers, or on carpets.
+DO not stack equipment, or place equipment in tight spaces, or in drawers.
 Be sure that your equipment is surrounded by at least 2 inches of air space.
 The unit should not be wall mounted.